 SLAVERY: A GLOBAL INVESTIGATION

 Slavery is officially banned internationally by all countries, yet despite this, in the world today there are more slaves now than ever before.
 In the 400 years of the slave trade, around 13 million people were shipped from Africa.
-Today there are an estimated 27 million slaves – people paid no money, locked away and controlled by violence.
 Multi-Award winning documentary makers Kate Blewett and Brian Woods saw this terrible exploitation with their own eyes.
 The result is an utterly devastating film.